olesar/UD_MidRussian/Guidelines.md

 ### Part of speech tags and core grammatical tags

-The lists of pos tags and core grammatical (inflectional) tags is available here: [MidRussianUD.md](https://github.com/olesar/UD_MidRussian/MidRussianUD.md).
-The document also report the mapping between the RNC and UD tags.
+The lists of pos tags and core grammatical (inflectional) tags is available here: [MidRussianUD.md](https://github.com/olesar/UD_MidRussian/blob/master/MidRussianUD.md).
+The document also reports the mapping between the RNC and UD tags.

 ### Parts of speech